Leadership CheckUp: Shift Don’t Drift

 The challenge with practical drift is that it’s a slippery slope if you’re not keeping your eye on it.
 There’s a reason doctors recommend an annual check-up.
 It’s a time to weigh in, check the cholesterol, see the things that we can’t see ourselves about our overall health.
 And so it is with coaching.
 Coaches provide valuable North Star check-up services, and just as important, can help you find your North Star if you can’t yet name it.

 One of my favorite processes to do with new managers and leaders is our Leadership Vision Activity.
 Participants define themselves in terms of how they want to be perceived as a leader and then we throw them into challenging simulated situations to see if they act that way.
 The rest of the room is tasked with providing ongoing feedback (we teach them how to do this constructively) until the leader’s behavior aligns with their self-proclaimed vision.
 It’s real, in-the-moment coaching that brings awareness, so the leaders in the room can #beonpurpose.

 In one word, what would you want your employees to know about you?
 How about your peers?
-What’s the likelihood that you and you employees/peers would use the same words to describe you?
+What’s the likelihood that you and you employees/peers would use that same word to describe you?